 With the previous notations,

 where $\mathcal O(1)$ is uniformly bounded (independently of $\mathbf x$).
-Furthermore, there exist two unit directions of corridors $\vec w_1,\vec w_2\in\mathfrak C$ that are "close" to be colinear to, respectively, the first and last free flight, meaning that
+Furthermore, there exist two unit directions of corridors $\vec w_1,\vec w_2\in\mathfrak C$ that are "close" to be collinear to, respectively, the first and last free flight, meaning that

 with $\mathcal O(1)$ uniformly bounded (independently of $\mathbf x$).
 This implies that $\ell=a\pi_d(\vec w_1)+\mathcal O(1)$ and $\ell'=-b\pi_d(\vec w_2)+\mathcal O(1)$, where again $\mathcal O(1)$ is uniformly bounded (independently of $\mathbf x$).
 Thus, for a given $(a,b,\vec w_1,\vec w_2)$, only a uniformly bounded number of values of $(\ell,\ell')$ are possible.
 Second, this implies also that